brazdil/cryptosms-clojure/README.md

 Compilation
 -----------

+Please note that these instructions assume that you have the Android tools and `lein` in your $PATH.
+If not, you will have to change the commands accordingly.

 Start by downloading the source code from GitHub:

     $ git clone git@github.com:davidbrazdil/cryptosms.git
     $ cd cryptosms

-Create a configuration file with information about the location of your Android SDK (you need to have your Android tools in $PATH).
-If the command below doesn't work for you, try updating your Android SDK to the latest version.
+Create a configuration file with information about the location of your Android SDK.
+If the commands below don't work for you, try updating your Android SDK to the latest version.

     $ android update project -p "."
     $ android update project -p "greendroid"

-Now simply let Ant do its job.
+Now simply let Ant do its job and compile the whole project (will recursively compile the Clojure files using `lein`).

     $ ant debug